regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Methodology

 \subsection{The Karhunen-Loève Expansion}

-Consider a second-order (finite variance) spatial random field $\mathbf{u}(\mathbf{s})$ with mean $\mu(\mathbf{s})$ and covariance $C(\mathbf{s}, \mathbf{s}^{'})$.
-Covariance functions are symmetric and positive semidefinite functions that belong to the class of Hilbert–Schmidt kernels (in the Euclidean space, these are functions with finite Frobenius norm, \citet{abrahamsen1997review}).
+Consider a second-order (finite variance) spatial random field $u(\mathbf{s})$ with mean $\mu(\mathbf{s})$ and covariance $C(\mathbf{s}, \mathbf{s}')$.
+Covariance functions are symmetric and positive semidefinite functions that belong to the class of Hilbert-Schmidt kernels (in the Euclidean space, these are functions with finite Frobenius norm; \citet{abrahamsen1997review}).
 These properties ensure that the associated covariance operator admits a countable orthonormal basis of eigenfunctions, with the corresponding eigenvalues being real and non-negative \citep{uribe2020bayesian}.
-Considering the Mercer’s theorem \citep{mercer1909xvi}, the covariance kernel can be represented by a series expansion based on the spectral representation of the covariance operator \citep{kolmogorov1975introductory} as:
+Considering Mercer's theorem \citep{mercer1909xvi}, the covariance kernel can be represented by a series expansion based on the spectral representation of the covariance operator \citep{kolmogorov1975introductory} as: